AKMGames/Greedyland-NeuraNode-Avalanche-Game-Jam/README.md

+> [!WARNING]
+> If you experience any issues with the **UI or text not displaying properly**, please try playing the game on **Firefox**.
+We're aware of this problem and are working on a fix!
+Thank you for your understanding and support 🙏
+>

 ### Welcome to Greedyland

 I started working on **Greedyland** just one week before the **NeuraNode | Avalanche Game Jam** deadline, with no prior experience in Web3 or NFT games.